← All notes PDF

 Thesis

-Mercury Systems is a structurally advantaged, hard-to-replicate supplier of secure, trusted mission-processing electronics into a multi-year defense modernization supercycle — a real infrastructure position with a $1.6B record backlog and ITAR/trusted-foundry barriers competitors can't cheaply cross.
+Mercury Systems is a structurally advantaged, hard-to-replicate supplier of secure, trusted mission-processing electronics into a multi-year defense modernization supercycle, a real infrastructure position with a $1.6B record backlog and ITAR and trusted-foundry barriers competitors cannot cheaply cross.
 The Ballhaus turnaround is genuine and the macro tailwind is durable.
-But the stock has already run +121% in a year, trades above every analyst target on margins still half of management's own goal, and is pricing a fully-recovered Mercury that doesn't yet exist.
+But the stock has roughly doubled in a year, trades above consensus on margins still about half of management's own goal, and is pricing a fully recovered Mercury that does not yet exist.

 The Debate